Italian menswear innovator Nino Cerruti dies at 91 - ExBulletin

 Italian menswear innovator Nino Cerruti dies at 91

-Nino Cerruti, the Italian fashion designer credited with revolutionizing menswear in the 1960s and who gave Giorgio Armani his first fashion break, has died, Italian media reported on Saturday.
+According to Italian media, Italian fashion designer Nino Serutti, who revolutionized menswear in the 1960s and brought Giorgio Armani the first fashion break, has died.
 He was 91 years old.

-Cerutti inherited the family business, based in the town of Biella in the Piedmont region, at age 20 when his father died in 1950.
-He launched his first menswear business, Hitman, in 1957 near Milan, dedicated to creating sartorial elegance on an industrial scale. and be part of the nascent men’s ready-to-wear sector.
+Cerruti died in northwest Italy.
+His family has run a textile business since 1881, Italian news agency La Presse reports.
+The Italian daily Coriele reported that he had been hospitalized for a hip operation.
+At 20, Cerruti inherited a family business based in the town of Biella in Piedmont, after the death of his father in 1950.
+He launched Hitman, the first men’s clothing company, near Milan in 1957.
+And she will be part of the first men’s ready-to-wear department.
 Armani was hired as a young talent at the Hitman factory in the mid-1960s.
+Armani remembers Celti as a creative entrepreneur with “sharp eyes, real curiosity, the ability to dare”, saying that “his authoritative and gentle manner, even an authoritative person” will be lost.
+I added.
+“I always thought he was one of the people who had a really positive influence on my life,” Armani said in a statement.
+“From him, not only the taste of tailor sweetness, but also the good.”
+I also learned the importance.-A rounded vision as a designer and entrepreneur.
+“In 1967, Celti maintained production in Italy while luxury in Paris, the international center of fashion at the time.
+Creation of the men’s fashion house Celty in 1881.
+With its soft silhouette, use of color, its innovative attention-grabbing design and tradition won over customers like French film star Jean-Paul Belmondo.Soon Celty was in demand in Hollywood, with stars such as Michael Douglas, Richard Gere, Jack Nicholson and Robert Red wearing his designs on and off screen Ford.
+Cerruti also launched a line of women’s clothing as well as fragrances, watches, accessories and leather goods.
+He was also the designer of the Ferrari F1 team at one point Cerruti sold the company in the early 2000s and designed the final collection for Spring/Summer 2020.
+Take a front row seat to the show in Paris and start your textile business. his death happened spread across the fashion world during the menswear premiere at Milan Fashion Week.
+Carlo Capasa, president of the Italian Fashion Chamber of Commerce, called Celti a “great innovator” who is also “one of the smartest men in Italy”.
+“He first understood the importance of creativity in menswear, and huge talents like Giorgio Armani changed the very standards of clothing,” Capasa said.
+It still characterizes Italian fashion. ”

+According to Italian media, Italian fashion designer Nino Serutti, who revolutionized menswear in the 1960s and brought Giorgio Armani the first fashion break, has died.
+He was 91 years old.

+At 20, Cerruti inherited a family business based in the town of Biella in Piedmont, after the death of his father in 1950.
+He launched Hitman, the first men’s clothing company, near Milan in 1957.
+And she will be part of the first men’s ready-to-wear department.

+Armani was hired as a young talent at the Hitman factory in the mid-1960s.

-Armani recalled Cerruti as a creative entrepreneur with a sharp eye, genuine curiosity, the ability to dare, adding that he would miss his gentle way of being bossy, even bossy.
+Armani recalled Celti as a creative entrepreneur with “sharp eyes, genuine curiosity and the ability to dare”, adding that “his gentle, even authoritarian manner” would be overlooked. ..

-In 1967, Cerruti founded the luxury men’s fashion house Cerruti 1881 in Paris, then the international fashion capital, while maintaining production in Italy.
-The softened silhouette, use of color and attention to both innovative design and tradition have won over customers like French film star Jean-Paul Belmondo.

-Soon Cerruti was in demand in Hollywood, with his designs worn on and off screen by stars such as Michael Douglas in Basic Instinct, Richard Gere in Pretty Woman and Tom Hanks in Philadelphia.
+In 1967, Cerruti founded the luxury men’s clothing couture house Cerruti 1881 in Paris, then the international fashion center, while maintaining production in Italy.
+The soft silhouette, color palette and commitment to innovative design and tradition have won over customers like French film star Jean-Paul Belmondo.
+Soon Celty was in demand in Hollywood, and stars such as Michael Douglas, Richard Gere, Jack Nicholson and Robert Redford were wearing his designs on and off screen.

-Cerutti also launched a line of women’s clothing as well as perfumes, watches, accessories and leather goods.
-He was also at one time the designer for the Ferrari Formula 1 team.
+Cerruti also launched a line of women’s clothing as well as perfumes, watches, accessories and leather goods.
+He was also the designer for the Ferrari F1 team at one point.

-Cerruti sold the company in the early 2000s, also giving up the design role.
-But he never severed ties with the fashion house, even though he turned to the textile industry, taking a front row seat at Paris fashion shows.
+Cerruti sold the company in the early 2000s and designed the final collection for Spring/Summer 2020.
+However, taking a front row seat in Paris and focusing on the textile business did not break the relationship. with the fashion house. ..

-News of his death spread through the fashion world during menswear previews at Milan Fashion Week.
+News of his death spread through the fashion world during the menswear premiere at Milan Fashion Week.

-Carlo Capasa, president of the Italian fashion chamber, remembers Cerruti as a great innovator who was also one of the most stylish men in Italy.
+Carlo Capasa, president of the Italian Fashion Chamber of Commerce, called Celti a “great innovator” who is also “one of the smartest men in Italy”.

 Sources